Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

 From equations (\ref{eq:SNR_f_opt_PhiV}), (\ref{eq:SNR_1_QLamp_FV}), and (\ref{eq:NoiseNumber_FV}), the signal-to-noise ratio for the broadband search at search frequency $\nu_{\rm DM}^{0}$ is given by

 where

-is the source impedance seen by the amplifier, and we have absorbed the imaginary part of the amplifier input impedance into the total inductance.
+is the impedance seen by the amplifier.
+As before, we assume that the real part of the amplifier input impedance is negligible, and we absorb the imaginary part of the amplifier input impedance into the total inductance.
 We have substituted $T_{\rm tot}$ for $\tau$ because at each search frequency, we integrate for the total experiment time.
 The subscript `B' denotes that the SNR is for the broadband search.

 is the noise-equivalent number.